+NOTE: THIS PROGRAM IS SUSPENDED DURING PANDEMIC.
 This is FPC’s way of showing care and concern for our neighbors downtown.
 We know we can’t solve their problems, but we are able to show we care for them through hospitality.
 We ask anyone in the neighborhood on the fourth Thursday of the month to join us, 10:30am to 3:00pm, for food and fun.
 We serve lunch and share stories at the lunch tables.
 We play bingo for $1 prizes.
-We collect used clothing during the month and put it out for the taking if anything might fill a need for them.
 On our lucky days someone sits at the piano and we have some good old songs to sing.
 We take prayer requests, and if we are lucky and a nurse joins us we take blood pressure readings.
 We try to make it feel as if they are at home in McKay Hall and enjoying family.
 Hopefully it is an afternoon of fun out of the sun, rain, cold – a problem-free afternoon.
-Contact: Joan Jackson at email@example.com
+Contact: Joan Jackson at firstname.lastname@example.org

 Children’s Clothing Collection

 The Board of Deacons is supporting a clothing drive for needy children, grades K-12, in the Fort Wayne Community Schools.
 We seek donations of gently used clothing, new underwear and socks, soap, shampoo, deodorant, toothpaste and brushes.
 They are always in short supply.
 Please help!
 The clothing bank is also very grateful for any monetary contributions, and a tax form can be provided.
 You have been so supportive over the past years and have given with joy, and it has been received joyfully.
 If you have any questions, please call Annelie Collie at 485-6687.